Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Investigate whether it's possible to check the `role` claim in client application instead of resource server application, just like we check `scp` claim in client application in [08-client-access-resource-server-check-permission-by-scp-in-client-side].
 - Read [MS docs about claims based authorization], check other claims in resource server, like `tid`, `wids`, `groups`, etc.

-# 11. client-scopes-from-multiple-resources
+# 11. client-not-support-scopes-from-multiple-resources-in-one-client-registration
 In previous samples, `spring.security.oauth2.registration.client-1.scope` configured scopes all from same resource.
 What if these scopes from multiple resources?
 This section will demonstrate this scenario.You can choose one of the following options to get the sample project.

-- Option 1: Use [11-client-scopes-from-multiple-resources] project directly.
+- Option 1: Use [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration] project directly.
 - Option 2: Follow steps in [11.1.
 Create sample project](#111-update-sample-project) to create the sample project.

 ## 11.1.
 Update sample project
-This project is build on top of [10-client-access-resource-server-check-permission-by-role], the following steps will change [10-client-access-resource-server-check-permission-by-role] into [11-client-scopes-from-multiple-resources].
+This project is build on top of [10-client-access-resource-server-check-permission-by-role], the following steps will change [10-client-access-resource-server-check-permission-by-role] into [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration].

 ### 11.1.1.
 Java class
 No need to create new Java classes.